-We may share your protected health information with business associates that we hire to help us, such as billing companies, information technology companies, or transcription services.
+Business associates: We may share your protected health information with a business associate that we hire to help us, such as a billing or computer company or transcription service.
 Business associates will have assured us in writing that they will safeguard your protected health information as required by law.